Worthmore Jewelers Hosts Holiday Gingerbread-House Competition to Raise Money for Local Nonprofit, Lost-n-Found Youth

 The first 25 individuals interested in competing can pick up a free gingerbread-house-kit, courtesy of Trader Joe’s, from their local Worthmore Jewelers store between Nov.
 15 and Nov.
 29. Completed houses should be submitted back to the stores by Dec.
 4 for display and judging at the holiday events.
 Attendees will then be able to purchase “votes” for their favorite gingerbread-house during the event — 5 dollars for one vote or 20 dollars for five votes — with all proceeds benefiting Lost-n-Found Youth.

-Each vote will also enter the individual into a drawing for a chance to win a $250 Worthmore Jewelers gift card.
-Gingerbread-house competition winners will also receive a $250 Worthmore Jewelers gift card.
+Each vote will also enter the individual into a drawing for a chance to win a $250 Worthmore Jewelers gift certificate.
+Gingerbread-house competition winners will also receive a $250 Worthmore Jewelers gift certificate.
 Contest and drawing winners will be announced on Monday, Dec.
 8 via Worthmore’s Facebook and Instagram profiles.

 For full event details, visit WorthmoreJewelers.com/happenings.